petkaantonov/bluebird-q/README.md

 ###Introduction

-This is a drop-in replacement for [Q version 1.x](http://npmjs.org/package/q) that delegates to [bluebird 3.3.5](http://npmjs.org/package/bluebird).
+This is a drop-in replacement for [Q version 1.x](http://npmjs.org/package/q) that delegates to [bluebird 3.4.0](http://npmjs.org/package/bluebird).
 Enjoy better stack traces, performance and memory usage without changing your existing legacy code.

-Depends on bluebird 3.3.5.

 Installation: